TickleThePanda/carpe-dm/src/plans/unbound.md

 ## Recurring dream

-Nim and Prince Aseir each been having similar dreams recently; not every night, but every few nights.
+Nim and Prince Aseir, you have each been having recurring dreams recently; not every night, but every few nights.
 Each dream always starts with you woken up suddenly by an ageing woman.
 With her help, you flee a different horror or are drawn by the promise of reward to a distant tower.

 Tall and alone, the unadorned tower stands in an almost barren valley.
 Its stonework is slotted together; each stone taller than a human but no further apart than a fingernail.

-You're brought to an entrance, although it's only carved in the stone of the building, facing the bottom of the valley.
+You're brought to the base of the tower, where there's the outline of a doorway carved in the stone of the building, facing the bottom of the valley.
 It's here she speaks to you "**LINE OF RIDDLE**.
 There are two others.
 They will help.
 Meet them there."

 The dreams end there, some of the specifics fade, but the way to the tower and ageing woman don't.